celestiaorg/docs/developers/node-tutorial.md

 ## Setting up dependencies

-First, make sure to update and upgrade the OS:
+1. Update and upgrade your OS:

 ::: code-group